google/skia/site/user/api/SkMatrix_Reference.md

 Describes that the <a href='#Matrix'>Matrix</a> makes rendering with and without the matrix are visually alike; a transformed circle remains a circle.
-Mathematically, this is referred to as similarity of a Euclidean_Space, or a similarity transformation.
+Mathematically, this is referred to as similarity of a <a href='undocumented#Euclidean_Space'>Euclidean Space</a>, or a similarity transformation.

 Preserves right angles, keeping the arms of the angle equal lengths.